lmd-code/phpcsscrunch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Possible fix (optional)**
-Your suggestiin for a pososble fix.
+Your suggestion for a possible fix.

 **Setup/Environent:**
 - LmdCrunchCss release: